QuantumGhost/miniflux-indexer/README.md

 miniflux-indexer start --database-url $DATABASE_URL --miniflux-database-url $MINIFLUX_DATABASE_URL
 ```

-The first run may consume more than 1 GB memory, please ensure you have enough memory.
+The first run may consume more than 1 GB of memory, please ensure you have enough memory.

 ## Configurations